jwzheng96/WASMrsync/README.md

-# WebRsync
+# WASMrsync

-Pure Javascript Implementation of rsync.
+Javascript Implementation of WebAsssembly-based delta sync with optimizations.

 *Notice: